by Tanya Ronder

-and a short play at Theatre503 as part of their Rapid Write Response series.
+for the Tower.
+She has also directed a short play at Theatre503, as part of the Rapid Write Response Series and another

 The director writes :